-Tuesday, Mrs W’s day off – so we drop ‘the lad’ off at school and slip away for a backyard adventure, canoeing down the Exe Estuary, a lovely part of Devon.
+Tuesday, Mrs W’s day off – so we drop ‘the lad’ off at school and slip away for a little ‘backyard adventure’.
+Canoeing down the Exe Estuary.
 We pop the canoe in at the Exeter Swing Bridge.
 The tide is still coming in, so we are paddling against the flow – but it doesn’t really matter.
 The sun is out, no wind and we do not have a care in the world.
-We are not making much noise, but still disturb the elegant Egrets and Herons, which take off when we draw near.
-I remember, several years ago now, when I first saw an Egret on the Exe Estuary when I used to pass on the train down to Cornwall.
+Not making much noise, but still, the elegant Egrets and Herons take off when we draw near.
+I remember, several years ago now, when I first saw an Egret on the Exe Estuary.
 How excited I was.
-There are many here now but still a pleasure to see.
+That was when I used to pass on the train, heading down to Cornwall.
+There are many here now but they are still a pleasure to see.
 Today there are also a lot of fish jumping near the surface.
 Many head our way with their heads and a fin on the surface – mouths open, then diving as they spot us at the last minute.